BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/makingTensors/instructions.md

 title: Making Tensors
 ---

+A tensor is type of structure used in math and physics. [https://en.wikipedia.org/wiki/Tensor](https://en.wikipedia.org/wiki/Tensor)

-A tensor may be represented as a (potentially multidimensional) array.
+A tensor can be represented as a (potentially multidimensional) array.
 In mathematics, a tensor is an algebraic object that describes a multilinear relationship between sets of algebraic objects associated with a vector space.

-An order-0 tensor can be represented as a single number, a scalar... `10`
+An order-0 tensor can be represented as a single number, a scalar: `10`

-An order-1 tensor can be represented as a 1-dimensional array of numbers, a vector... `[10, 20]`
+An order-1 tensor can be represented as a 1-dimensional array of numbers, a vector: `[10, 20]`

 An order-2 tensor can be represented as a 2D matrix...
 ```